jrick/buildmodes/README.md

 }
 ```

-When using any of the C buildmodes, `cgo` creates the C function:
+When using any of the C buildmodes, `cgo` will generate a C `Multiply`
+function with the signature:

 ```C
 int Multiply(int, int);